Skip to Main Content

 Spanish-English Bilingual Communication

-Fluent Spanish and English speakers ensuring clear communication between international directors and Colombian crews.
-They navigate local production customs and coordinate across Colombia's regional filming communities.
+Fluent Spanish and English speakers making sure clear communication between global directors and Colombian crews.
+They handle local production customs and set up across Colombia's regional filming communities.

 04.